godspeedsystems/gs-documentation/docs/microservices-framework/authorization/overview.md

 <!--
 ## Datasources authentication
 At the API datasource level, you can implement authentication measures.
-You can establish an authentication workflow specific to the datasource, allowing it to make requests to an authentication service in order to obtain tokens or perform authentication checks.
-Subsequently, this workflow can furnish headers, parameters, or status codes to the primary workflow as required.
+You can establish an authentication function specific to the datasource, allowing it to make requests to an authentication service in order to obtain tokens or perform authentication checks.
+Subsequently, this function can furnish headers, parameters, or status codes to the primary function as required.

 Here is the sample spec:
 **Datasource**